Romany Malco: Acting career

 Malco was working as a music producer on The Pest when John Leguizamo, impressed by his dynamic personality, encouraged Romany to pursue acting.
-He went on to play Jay in Judd Apatow's 2005 film The 40 Year Old Virgin and Conrad Shepard in the Showtime television series Weeds.
-He played supporting roles in films such as Blades of Glory, The Love Guru, and Baby Mama.
+After several film and television appearances, his breakthrough came in 2005 with supporting roles in the Judd Apatow comedy film The 40-Year-Old Virgin and the Showtime dark-comedy series Weeds.
+He continued playing supporting roles in comedies, with appearances in such films as Blades of Glory, The Love Guru, and Baby Mama.

 He appeared in 2011's A Little Bit of Heaven and the Gulliver's Travels adaptation.
 In the fall of 2010, Malco appeared as a member of the ABC primetime one-hour drama No Ordinary Family.
 He also appeared as a guest host on the popular YouTube series, Equals Three, on the episode "T-Painful".

 In 2013, he played a concierge in the movie Last Vegas, alongside Robert De Niro, Morgan Freeman, Kevin Kline, and Michael Douglas.

-Romany currently plays Rome Howard on the ABC series A Million Little Things.
+Malco played Rome Howard on the ABC series A Million Little Things until the series ended.

-Criticism of the media

-On July 17, 2013, Malco wrote a piece for the Huffington Post on the Trayvon Martin verdict.
-In it, he chastised the media for sensationalizing the verdict to improve their ratings.
-Malco stated "Hundreds of Blacks die annually in South Side Chicago without even a blurb.
-Trayvon isn't in the mainstream news for any reason other than ratings and profit.
-The news coverage on the Zimmerman case almost implies that the killing of this young Black man is somehow an anomaly and I resent that."
-He also criticized the negative images of Black people by the same media that now purported to side with Martin.
-Malco called for an end to reinforcing negative stereotypes from within the Black community and suggests that "education, introspection, self-love and excellence are the only ways to overcome the wrath of ignorance."